KhaleedSA/FM5RandomizerApp/README.md

 ### [Randomize_EquipmentsLvl]

-This setting will randomize weapon and Wenzar parts along with backpack levels , from 1 to 12.
+This setting will randomize weapon and Wanzer parts along with backpack levels , from 1 to 12.
 Be aware, this may be very difficult in early playthrough.

 ### [Randomize_BodyPart]

-This Will randomize Wenzar parts stats, Such as Defence health value avoiding and much more, but can't randomize the textures.
+This Will randomize Wanzer parts stats, Such as Defence health value avoiding and much more, but can't randomize the textures.

 Why ?
 Because of the limitation on files data.